Best Practices for Handling Social Media During Your Divorce

 While many people turn to social media to share the details of their lives, this is not a good idea when it comes to your divorce.

-Knowing that divorce is one of the most stressful experiences a person can go through, strong emotions can cloud your judgement.
+Knowing that divorce is one of the most stressful experiences a person can go through, strong emotions can cloud your judgment.
 Posting an update about your situation with hope of finding support and comfort may negatively impact your case.
 Our experienced family law attorneys provide sound guidance for navigating social media and protecting yourself during your divorce.

 The best strategy is to stop using social media altogether.
 It is preferable that you close or deactivate your accounts for the time being.
 However, do not delete any information.
 Deleting posts or trying to hide information is a bad idea and will not be looked upon favorably by the court; we may also need them later.
 You also want to avoid being tagged in inappropriate photos or posts.
 This is especially helpful if you are seeking custody of your children; photos of you drinking and partying will not paint you in a good light.